-The Mokena Village Board recently launched an aggressive program to proactively deal with the Emerald Ash Borer (EAB), a highly destructive insect attacking ash trees throughout the Mokena community.
-The program will involve the treatment or removal of almost 3,700 public/parkway ash trees over the next several years.
+In May, 2013, the Mokena Village Board implemented an aggressive program to proactively deal with the Emerald Ash Borer (EAB), a highly destructive insect attacking ash trees throughout the Mokena community.
+The program involves the treatment or removal of almost 3,700 public/parkway ash trees over multiple years.

-* Just under 300 of Mokena’s healthiest parkway trees will be treated annually over the next 7 years to preserve a representative ash tree population in the community.
+Just under 300 of Mokena’s healthiest parkway trees are being treated annually to preserve a representative ash tree population in the community.

-* For each and every parkway tree removed over the next 5 years, a replacement parkway tree will be planted in its place later in the same year.
-Replacement trees will meet the Village’s standard specifications (2.5” caliper) for parkway trees, with appropriate species selected for each specific planting site by Mokena’s consulting arborist based on location, soil conditions, tree diversification goals, and other factors.
+- For parkway trees removed, replacement parkway trees will be planted in their place within a year of their removal.
+Replacement trees will meet the Village’s standard specifications for parkway trees, with appropriate species selected for each specific planting site by Mokena’s consulting arborist based on lighting, soil conditions, tree diversification goals, and other factors.

-* There will be no cost to residents for Village-initiated treatment, removal, or replacement of any ash trees located in a public parkway adjacent to their property.
+There is no cost to residents for Village-initiated treatment, removal, or replacement of any ash trees located in a public parkway adjacent to their property.

-* As in the past, all responsibility for the maintenance, treatment (if desired), removal, and replacement of ash trees located on private lots will rest with individual residents/property owners.
+- As in the past, all responsibility for the maintenance, treatment (if desired), removal, and replacement of ash trees located on private lots rests with individual residents/property owners.
 (For a listing of arborists available for consultation on and/or treatment of EAB, please click on the "Arborists" link below.)

-Because EAB is a community-wide issue impacting (directly or indirectly) everyone that lives in Mokena, the Board is setting aside over $1 million to fund this multi-year program.
+Because EAB is a community-wide issue impacting (directly or indirectly) everyone that lives in Mokena, the Board set aside $1.69 million to fund this multi-year program.
 Monies for the program are coming from cash reserves generated through operating efficiencies and rising sales tax receipts generated by local businesses.

 Should you have questions regarding the program, please contact Kirk Zoellner at (708) 479-3900.

 Mokena Messenger article - "Officials look to complete EAB program by end of 2016"